And greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 Hi, Rush.

-First off, I want to wish you a very merry Christmas because I know I won't talk to you again before Christmas.
+First off, I want to wish you a very Merry Christmas because I know I won't talk to you again before Christmas.

-Thank you very much, Jeffrey.
+Thank you very much, Ephraim.

 Same to you.